The Sixteen Men of Tain

 The Sixteen Men of Tain is the tenth studio album by guitarist Allan Holdsworth, released in March 2000 through Gnarly Geezer Records (United States), Polydor Records (Japan) and JMS–Cream Records (Europe); a special edition containing two bonus tracks was reissued in 2003 through Globe Music Media Arts.
 The album's title is a reference to the Glenmorangie distillery in Tain, Scotland.
 The Sixteen Men of Tain was the last recording to be made at Holdsworth's personal recording studio, The Brewery.

 Critical reception

-All About Jazz described The Sixteen Men of Tain as a "very comfortable listen" and recommended it highly, whilst noting that the album is less rock-orientated than past Holdsworth releases.
+All About Jazz described The Sixteen Men of Tain as a "very comfortable listen" and recommended it highly, whilst noting that the album is less rock-oriented than past Holdsworth releases.
 David R. Adler at AllMusic awarded the album 4.5 stars out of 5, calling it "startlingly superb" and "full of fresh ideas and unadulterated improvisational brilliance".
 Both reviews also highlighted Holdsworth's more restrained use of the SynthAxe, an instrument featured prominently on all of his albums since Atavachron (1986).